Incoming First Year Students

 All MASP students have access to the following resources:

-Each MASP student will be assigned to a faculty mentor, who assists with academic planning, advising, and more.
+Each MASP student will be assigned to a faculty mentor aligned with their area of study (Natural Sciences, Humanities or Social Sciences).
+Faculty mentors assist with academic planning, advising, and more.

-MASP hosts a wide range of community events every semester including informational sessions on different departments/clubs on campus, community building activities, and dialogue events.
+MASP hosts a wide range of community events every semester, including informational sessions on different departments/clubs on campus, academic and financial resources, community building activities, and dialogue events.
+Taking place in the community space, we host several events every week, including recurrent faculty-mentor-led events.
+In addition, we also provide in-office tutoring services.

 All MASP students can print and pick up select school supplies for free at the MASP office.